lsst/rtn-113/index.rst

 .. abstract::

-   Technical note describing the process for maintaining the Rubin Observatory technical and scientific libraries.
+   Technical note describing the process for maintaining the Rubin Observatory technical and scientific libraries in the Science Explorer (SciX) digital library portal.

 ========
 Overview